The basic cause of all droughts is insufficient rainfall. Often this is prolonged over a period of several months or even years.

 This weather pattern blocks the usual passage of low pressure systems that bring bands of rain and showers, especially to western parts.

-The Met Office monthly climate summaries show how the UK weather has varied in the past year.
+The 2014 weather summaries show how the UK weather has varied in the past year.

 The Met Office works closely with the Environment Agency, Government, local authorities and water companies to ensure the effects of droughts are minimised.
 We aim to help ensure that the UK manages the need for water of consumers, including farmers, abstractors, and other users, while protecting agriculture, horticulture and wildlife from damage.

 As the UK's official weather service we have a statutory duty to:

 - provide forecast information on when, and how much rain, is expected.
 These are for the public; relevant Government agencies, such as the Environment Agency and Cabinet Office, and the water companies;

 - maintain observations of how much rainfall there has been and where.
 This can be compared with our historical database of rainfall, which goes back to 1910.

 The statutory body that has a duty to manage water resources in England and Wales.
 The Environment Agency:

 - monitors environmental indicators such as river flows, groundwater levels, reservoir levels and river ecology to recognise the onset and development of droughts;

 - reports the state of water resources during a drought to the public, media and Government;